Compare Stocks

 Is REG or BRX a better buy right now?

-Brixmor Property Group Inc. (BRX) offers the better valuation at 24.2x trailing P/E (29.8x forward), making it the more compelling value choice.
+(BRX) is the stronger pick with 6.
+7% revenue growth year-over-year, versus 3.
+4% for Regency Centers Corporation (REG).
+Brixmor Property Group Inc. (BRX) offers the better valuation at 24.
+2x trailing P/E (29.
+9x forward), making it the more compelling value choice.
 Analysts rate Regency Centers Corporation (REG) a "Buy" — based on 32 analyst ratings — the highest consensus in this comparison.
 The "better buy" depends entirely on your goals: growth investors should weight revenue trajectory, value investors should weight P/E and PEG, and income investors should weight dividend yield and streak.

 02